chandrakantap/rjc-coding-challenge/README.md

 - I would try to integrate the for with a payment gateway sandbox, like paypal etc.
 - We could integrate with publick api for currency conversion.
+- Will try to create a github-action to run the automated testcase.

 ### Assumptions